MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Minimize logging operations*: Logging can be helpful for debugging and analysis, but excessive logging can affect performance.
 Evaluate the necessity of each logging operation and remove any unnecessary logging calls that aren't critical for performance analysis.

 - *Optimize loops and conditionals*: Analyze loops and conditionals in your code.
-Identify any unnecessary iterations or conditions that can be eliminated.
+Identify any unnecessary iterations or conditions that you can eliminate.
 Simplifying and optimizing these structures can improve the performance of your code.

 - *Reduce unnecessary data processing*: Review your code for any unnecessary data-processing operations, such as redundant calculations or transformations.
 Eliminate these unnecessary operations to improve the efficiency of your code.